ivobeerens-nl/blog/content/blog/2014/04/update-the-vcenter-inventory-in-vcac-manually/index.md

   - "vcloud-automation-center"
   - "VMware"
 author: Ivo Beerens
+url: /2014/04/23/update-the-vcenter-inventory-in-vcac-manually/
 ---

+When creating a new template in vCenter and want to use the new created template in a blueprint, the blueprint will not list the template because the vCenter inventory isn’t updated in vCAC.
+By default vCAC will update the vCenter inventory once a day.
+To manually update the vCenter inventory in vCAC 6.x use the following steps:

 - Login the vCloud Automation Center console
 - Select the Infrastructure tab